 Preventing the spread of aquatic invasive species starts with you.
-Following a few simple steps whenever you leave a body of water will greatly minimize the risk of spreading aquatic invasives to new locations.
+Following a few simple steps whenever you move from a body of water will greatly minimize the risk of spreading aquatic invasives to new locations.

 Check owner’s manuals before using high-pressure, hot water to clean equipment.
 Because of risks to the environment and human health, the use of chemicals like bleach is not recommended for cleaning watercraft or recreational equipment.

 At least eight aquatic invasive species already exist in Yellowstone's waters: New Zealand mud snail, red-rimmed melania, five nonnative fish, and whirling disease.
-If you think you’ve found a new aquatic invasive species in Yellowstone, note its location, take a photo, and contact us as soon as possible.
+If you think you’ve found a new aquatic invasive species in Yellowstone, note its location, take a photo, and contact us immediately.

 Permits & Inspections